Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/shared/lens-flare/lens-flare-asset.md

-[comment]: # "If you modify this file make sure you modify the copy/paste file: com.unity.render-pipelines.universal and com.unity.render-pipelines.core\Documentation~\Common\lens-flare-asset.md"

 # Lens Flare (SRP) Data Asset

 Unity’s [Scriptable Render Pipeline (SRP)](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html) includes the **Lens Flare Data** asset.
 You can use this asset to control the appearance of [Lens Flares](lens-flare-component.md) in your scene.
 This is the SRP equivalent of the Built-in Render Pipeline's [Flare](https://docs.unity3d.com/Manual/class-Flare.html) asset, which is incompatible with SRPs.